zaxos/glusterfs-client-ansible-role/README.md

 Role Variables
 --------------
 Some variables that require review:
 - `glusterfs_version`: GlusterFS client version to be installed using CentOS Storage SIG Packages.
-Default is the currently latest available version "3.9".
+Default is the currently latest available version "3.10".
+Latest stable version is "3.8".
 - `glusterfs_volumes`: List of volumes.